gyulanemeth/bluefox.email/email-sending-concepts/dmarc-new.md

 head:
   - - meta
     - name: description
-      content: "Learn how DMARC combines SPF and DKIM authentication with policy enforcement to protect domains from email spoofing and provide reporting on authentication results."
+      content: "DMARC is an email authentication protocol that unifies SPF and DKIM with policy enforcement and reporting.
+Learn what DMARC is, how it works, and why it matters for email security."
   - - meta
     - property: og:title
-      content: "DMARC: Unifying Email Authentication for Enhanced Security | BlueFox Email"
+      content: "DMARC (Domain-based Message Authentication, Reporting, and Conformance) | BlueFox Email"
   - - meta
     - property: og:description
-      content: "Understand how DMARC builds upon SPF and DKIM to create a complete email authentication framework with enforcement policies and reporting capabilities."
+      content: "Learn what DMARC is, how it works, and why it matters for email security."
   - - meta
     - property: og:image
       content: https://bluefox.email/assets/glossary/dmarc-share.webp